sensorario/go-design-patterns/behavioral/state/README.md

 ```

 Let's see first step.
 As we are going to implement a guess number game, we have
 to implement the Ask state.
-This state will ask end user to guess the magic
+When this state is executed, it will ask end user
-number.
-How to generate random number is responsibility of main function.
-In
-this state we have to pay attention in Exec method.
-Here we read from standard
+to guess the random number.
+Here we have to pay attention onto Exec method.
-input the value inserted by end user.
+Here we read from standard input the value inserted by end user.

-In this implementation current step say to the Game if must exit or not.
-Is a
+In this implementation current step says to the Game's context struct if must
-non necessary step but it is important to see how it is easy to add another
+exit or not.
+Is a non necessary step but it is important to see how it is easy
-step the queue of the state.
+to add another step the queue of the state.

 ```go
 type Ask struct{}